Litigation likely as Caf cancels TV broadcast deal

 It is the second time in four years that Caf has unilaterally cancelled a contract with its biggest financial partner.

-In November 2019, the decision to scrap the largest contract in Caf history - a television and marketing rights deal, which guaranteed at least one billion dollars, signed with Lagardere Sports to cover 2017-2028 - cost the Cairo-based body some $50m, a sum which has been settled in the last year.
+In November 2019, the decision to scrap the largest contract in Caf history - a television and marketing rights deal, which guaranteed at least $1bn, signed with Lagardere Sports to cover 2017-2028 - cost the Cairo-based body some $50m, a sum which has been settled in the last year.

 Now known as Sport5, Lagardere Sports had originally requested $90m in compensation.